theogravity/electron-log-transport-datadog/README.md

    */
   onInit?: () => void
   /**
    * Error handler for when the submitLog() call fails.
-See readme on how to
-   * properly implement this callback.
    */
   onError?: (err: any, logs?: Array<Record<string, any>>) => void /**